panzerdp/dmitripavlutin.com/content/posts/080-arrow-vs-regular-functions/index.md

 Usually, the regular functions as methods are the way to go.

 Sometimes you'd need to supply the method as a callback, for example to `setTimeout()` or an event listener.
-In such cases, you might encounter difficulties to access `this` value.
+In such cases, you might encounter difficulties accessing `this` value.

 For example, let's use use `logName()` method as a callback to `setTimeout()`: